 Time: Starts at 9:00A.M. and runs through the day until everyone is done firing, sometimes as late as 6:00 P.M.
 Due to the loosely structured nature of the workshop, it is possible to spend as little as two hours or as long as all day, depending on your schedule.

-Location: Class is held next to the Blacksmith Academy, behind Iron & Lace in Bentonsport, Iowa.
+Location: Class is held next to the Blacksmith Academy, behind Iron & Lace on hawk Drive in Bentonsport, Iowa.

 Pre-registration is not required but highly recommended.

 Notes: Everyone will take home their completed work.
 Long pants are recommended and shoes are required.
 If it is a hot day, bring a water bottle as we will be outside all day.
 Food is available in Keosauqua and Bonaparte, or bring a bag lunch.